 Schemes of arrangement

-A scheme of arrangement is the only court-supervised reorganisation procedure in Bermuda, provided for in sections 99 and 100 of the Companies Act.
+A scheme of arrangement is the only statutory court-supervised reorganisation procedure in Bermuda, provided for in sections 99 and 100 of the Companies Act.
 A scheme of arrangement may be initiated by the company, any member or creditor of the company or, where applicable, a liquidator who has been appointed in relation to the company.
 A proposed scheme must represent a compromise or arrangement between the company and its creditors or members, or any classes thereof.

 Proceedings are started by applying to the Bermuda court for directions to convene meetings with the various classes of creditors or shareholders who will be affected by the scheme’s proposals.
 Once the meetings have been convened, a further application is made to the court to approve or ‘sanction’ the scheme.

 The Companies Act does not provide for an expedited reorganisation, such as a reorganisation by way of a pre-pack arrangement.
-However, as a matter of practice, a reorganisation may be informally negotiated with a liquidator prior to his or her appointment on the informal understanding that the liquidator will approve the prenegotiated arrangement once appointed.
-This type of informal arrangement will have similar effect to a pre-package deal but the details of the arrangement will be bespoke to the particular circumstances of the case.
+However, as a matter of practice, a reorganisation may be informally negotiated with a liquidator prior to his or her appointment on the informal understanding that the liquidator will approve the pre-negotiated arrangement once appointed.
+This type of informal arrangement will have a similar effect to a pre-package deal but the details of the arrangement will be bespoke to the particular circumstances of the case.

 Receivers are generally appointed by secured creditors pursuant to the terms of a security agreement.
 The function of the receiver is to realise the relevant secured assets of the company for the benefit of the security-holder.
 Assets of a company that have been validly secured as security for a company’s indebtedness are exempted from the claims of creditors in insolvency.
 On completion of the receivership, therefore, there can be a winding up of the assets not realised by the receiver for the benefit of the company’s unsecured creditors.

 There is a separate insolvency regime that applies to segregated accounts companies incorporated in Bermuda under the Segregated Accounts Companies Act 2000 (sometimes referred to as protected cell companies or segregated portfolio companies in other jurisdictions).
-This regime provides for the appointment of receivers over the segregated accounts (or cells) of the segregated accounts company which are unable to meet their liabilities as they fall due.
+This regime provides for the appointment of receivers over the segregated accounts (or cells) of the segregated accounts company that are unable to meet their liabilities as they fall due.
 A liquidator may be appointed over a segregated account company’s general account if it is insolvent.
 There are relatively few statutory rules underpinning this regime when compared to the winding-up regime that applies to limited liability companies incorporated in Bermuda.
 It is thought that the Bermuda court would model its approach to the winding up of a segregated accounts company on the court’s established practice in relation to limited liability companies.

 Corporate insolvency generally refers to the winding-up regime under Part XIII of the Companies Act and the Winding-Up Rules.
 Bankruptcy is a term that only applies to individual insolvency and limited partnerships, the latter being the corporate vehicle regularly used for investment funds.